rfbenatti/benattinho/README.md

 - 👋 Hi, I’m @benattinho, a Environmental Engineering Double Degree student from University of São Paulo (USP) and Instituto Superior Técnico (IST/ULisboa).
+Right now I'm currently on the beginning of my theses, on ruptures detection of water distribution systems.

 - 👀 I’m interested in water engineering, programming, building tools to be applied in people's lifes and running away from typical bureaucratic companies :)

+- I love playing my acoustic guitar (MPB/Bossa Nova fan) in my free time, reading and water sports.

-- 🌱 I’m currently learning Python and SQL, and already stepping in Javascript
+- 🌱 I’m currently learning Python and SQL, and already stepping in Javascript.

 - 📫 How to reach me: